 Version Revision Page numbers Version 1.1, December 2008 Revision of S4 Total opening hours 7-9 Version 2 (2 nd edition), December 2009 Incorporation of new targets for standards, using the evidence base of the 2007 NSW statistics; revision of text of standards and guidelines to incorporate feedback from stakeholders and other enhancements identified as a result of using the document for operational purposes during 2009.
-Entire document Version3 (3 rd edition), 2011 Incorporation of new targets for standards, using the evidence base of the 2009/10 NSW statistics; revision of text of standards and guidelines where necessary to reflect feedback from stakeholders.
+Entire document Version 3 (3 rd edition), 2011 Incorporation of new targets for standards, using the evidence base of the 2009/10 NSW statistics; revision of text of standards and guidelines where necessary to reflect feedback from stakeholders.
+Entire document Version 4 (4th edition), 2012 Incorporation of new targets for standards, using the evidence base of the 2010-11 NSW Public Library Statistics; inclusion of new preliminary standard for measuring use of electronic resources as S16, with consequent re-numbering of former standards S16 and S17 as S17 and S18 respectively; revision of text to reflect new circumstances, publications and feedback from stakeholders; background information relocated from the Introduction to Appendixes.
 Entire document